 It is a well-known fact that our schools and colleges harp on, at the most 3 mental operations and 3 areas and, even if we feel that they do care for all the products, the maximum number of factors of intelligence attended to is 3 x 3 x 6 = 54.
 In practice, however, the number of factors attended to is still much less.
 Thus our schools are not able to care for the whole intellectual aspect of the student.
 They take care of only a very small part of intellectual development.

-However, human development does not mean development of intelligence alone.
+However, human development does not mean the development of intelligence alone.
 The balanced development of the body is also very important.
-One of the objectives of education ought to be, to work for a healthy growth of the body, which means not only muscles and outward physique but also bones, physical resistance, ability to suffer stress and strain and real radiant health and strength.
+One of the objectives of education ought to be, to work for healthy growth of the body, which means not only muscles and outward physique but also bones, physical resistance, ability to suffer stress and strain, and real radiant health and strength.

-Along with the development of the body, education should give importance to the development of charactertraits, The emotional nature of a pupil is to be very carefully nurtured and developed.
+Along with the development of the body, education should give importance to the development of character traits, The emotional nature of a pupil is to be very carefully nurtured and developed.
 This emotional content is able to merge Man in Eternal Bliss, Ananda, which is one of the three attributes of Parabrahma, - the other two being Sat ( Existence) and Chit (motion and consciousness).
-So one of the most important objectives of education is to develop the the character-traits or emotional nature or qualities of heart which, in Sanskrit, are called.
+So one of the most important objectives of education is to develop the character traits or emotional nature or qualities of heart which, in Sanskrit, are called.

 चारित्र्यगुण, भावनाकोष, हदयगुण

-The physical development and development of character-traits and motivation are attempted in the work of the evening activity.
+The physical development and development of character traits and motivation are attempted in the work of the evening activity.
 The boys of Jnana Prabodhini Prashala are divided into various groups according to their age.
-The evening activity is an exercise which nourishes the body, the heart, and the urge to serve an ideal.
+The evening activity is an exercise that nourishes the body, the heart, and the urge to serve an ideal.